ACC402E Internal Control and Audit

 • has a good conceptual and practical understanding of modern internal control, including the COSO framework and knowledge of SOX

-• has in-depth knowledge of mapping, risk assessment and proposing good internal controls for the revenue, purchasing and inventory areas
+• has in-depth knowledge of risk assessment and proposing good internal controls for the revenue, purchasing and inventory areas

 • has knowledge of different types of data analyses and samples for testing of internal control and for use in auditing